-Animal-Assisted Interventions and Anxiety Reduction
+Animal-Assisted Interventions for Social Anxiety

 One promising technique for reducing social anxiety is the use of animal-assisted interventions (AAIs).
 These interventions incorporate trained therapy animals to achieve specific treatment goals.
 Emerging evidence suggests animal contact might be used to reduce anxiety, but little is known about which specific aspects of human-animal interaction (e.g., social, physical) produce therapeutic benefits.
 In addition, there is little research testing whether AAIs reduce anxiety specifically in adolescents with social anxiety.

-TIHAI has recently launched a research study funded by the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NIH/NICHD), to explore the specific processes by which interacting with a therapy dog may reduce anxiety, and to test whether such an interaction reduces anxiety in adolescents with varying levels of social anxiety.
+Dr. Mueller’s lab is currently conducting a research study funded by the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NIH/NICHD), to explore the specific processes by which interacting with a therapy dog may reduce anxiety, and to test whether such an interaction reduces anxiety in adolescents with varying levels of social anxiety.

 Animal-Assisted Interventions for Child Literacy